 Ensuring the container is sited on hard standing and level ground is very important.
 Uneven ground can lead to containers "racking out", which can cause issues with properly opening and closing the doors.
 Racking out occurs even if just one corner of the container isn't level, particularly if the contents of the container are then unevenly distributed; the container will twist slightly which places the doors out of alignment, making them difficult to close.

 Pre-delivery preparationWhere you choose to place your shipping container is very important and we strongly recommend placing your container on ground which is both level and hard standing.
 An even, solid site is the ideal environment to position your shipping container on, as soft and un-even ground may cause the corners of the container to sink, and therefore 'rack out'.

-However, please remember that getting your container onto the field will be up to you, as our hauliers are unable to leave hard standing ground.
+With all containers, we strongly recommend you do not place your container onto grass/soft ground as the containers are likely to sink.
+We understand, for some customers, siting containers in fields is the only option however please ensure the container is positioned on a full hard standing base if you do so, and remember that getting your container onto the field will be up to you, as our hauliers are unable to leave hard standing ground.
 Check out our container delivery page for more details.